dragoste17/movies-api/README.md

 -   Clone repo: `git clone https://github.com/dragoste17/movies-api.git`
 -   Run `cd movies-api`
+-   Run `docker-compose up -d`
--   Attach a shell to the `movies-api-php` container and run the following commands in that shell
+-   Attach a shell to the `movies-api-php` container by using `docker exec -it {containerId} sh` and run the following commands in that shell
     -   `composer install`
     -   `cp .env.example .env`
     -   `php artisan key:generate`
--   Run `docker-compose up -d` in a separate terminal
--   Again attach a shell to the `movies-api-php` container or use the previous one and run
-    -   `php artisan migrate:fresh --seed`
+    -   `php artisan migrate:fresh --seed` (This should be run after docker has finished setting up the database)

 ## Manual Testing